jhukdev/jameshill.dev/src/articles/partial-hydration.md

 }
 ```

 Here we have one `<Button />` component that must be hydrated in order to bind event listeners, and another _enormous_ tree under `<MegaHuge />`.
 Following the single entry pattern shown above, we must run both of these components in order for Preact to recognise we have event handlers, and bind accordingly.
-This means some of the work done ahead of time to pre-render has been wasted.
+This means some of the work done ahead of time to pre-render has been wasted, not to mention a bloated js file sent across the network.

 ## How do we fix this?

 Well, first we need to some how isolate the components we know need hydration.
 One way to approach this is by applying a high order component (HOC) to the section in question.
-This gives you a point of control to hydrate your component, access any properties that the server has provided, and finally render within a root element.
-This HOC could look something like this:
+This gives you a point of control to hydrate your component, access any properties that the server has provided, and finally, render within a root element.
+The HOC could look something like this:

 ```typescript
 import { h, hydrate } from 'preact';